decentraland/explorer-desktop/README.md

 Please change "`file:/unity-renderer/unity-renderer/Assets`" to the corresponding location (absolute path).

-After this steps, you can open **Unity Renderer** and **Unity Renderer Desktop** project at the same time, and the changes in each project will be reflected in the another immediately.
+After these steps, you can open **Unity Renderer** and **Unity Renderer Desktop** project at the same time, and the changes in **Unity Renderer Desktop** project will be reflected in the **Unity Renderer** immediately.

 # Testing

-Temporary to test you must download the whole artifact from CircleCI generated in the CI.
+Temporarily, you must download the whole artifact from CircleCI generated in the CI to test.

 ## Copyright info